-The purpose of Session 1 was to raise awareness of the variety of cybersecurity incidents that students learned about or experienced personally and discuss the steps they can take to secure their own information and online presence.
-Usually, in cybersecurity awareness sessions, people tend to talk about putting personal information on social media and changing passwords.
-Here the discussion went to a deeper level as students were able to relate their personal and shared experiences via the Cybersec Stories game to the technology skills necessary to respond to them.

-Session 2 topics analysis focused more on OSINT possibilities, also how hackers think, phishing techniques and how to detect hacking and malicious content, developing a fake online persona using fake pictures and videos, social engineering and ethics.
+Session 1 discussions analysis show the topics raised from the first session: the idea was to talk about actors on the internet, connect history into modern world and inventions and discuss what competencies one should have when finishing their college experience.
+Usually, in awareness sessions, people tend to talk about social media and passwords, here the talk went to a deeper level - related more on technology and its possibilities.
+Session 2 topics analysis focused more on OSINT possibilities, also how hackers think, how phishing is done (different techniques to detect hacking, malicious content), developing a fake online persona, using fake pictures and videos, social engineering and ethics.